-Infinio is a well-funded, emerging company and we believe that it’s important to build our company as carefully as our product.
-We’ve carefully selected key industry advisors whose knowledge and experience can further our mission of offering virtualization administrators and the users they support, an innovative, valuable solution and great customer experience at an affordable price.
+At Infinio, we believe that it’s important to build our company as carefully as our product.
+We’ve selected key industry advisors whose knowledge and experience can further our mission of offering lightning fast I/O for VMware to organizations of all sizes.
+Along with our leadership and board of directors, these advisors are key to our success.

 Jay Kidd holds responsibility for overall technology direction, architecture, advanced development, technology evangelism and technology standards at NetApp, and is a member of the executive staff.
 Earlier, Kidd was a senior vice president in NetApp product operations with responsibility for engineering of NAS, SAN, data protection, and management products.
 He was previously chief marketing officer at NetApp and also ran the Emerging Products Group.
 Prior to joining NetApp, he was chief technology officer and vice president of Product Management at Brocade.